sudharshan1234/PianorollGPT/README.md

 ## 2. Play the MIDI File

 You can play the MIDI file in several ways:

+I use [Pianotify](https://pianotify.com) to upload and view midi files.

 ### Option 1: Using a Desktop MIDI Player